Reducing OOM in ML Pipelines with Parquet + PyArrow + Streaming Standardization

 - Iteration happens as Arrow RecordBatch objects via iter_batches(...)

-- Then each batch is converted to pandas with .to_pandas() method
+- Then each batch is converted to pandas with the .to_pandas() method

 So it is: Parquet -> PyArrow batch -> pandas DataFrame.

-This is how I scan Parquet datasets from S3 and yielding Arrow RecordBatches which in turn can be converted to pandas using:
+This is how I scan Parquet datasets from S3 and yield Arrow RecordBatches, which can then be converted to pandas:

 def scan_parquet_dataset(